Melanoma in the skin cancer clinic

 The strongest risk factors are:

-- Family history (brother, sister, mother, father or child affected)
+- Family history (first degree relatiaive ie. a brother, sister, mother, father or child with melanoma)

 - Lots of moles (eg. More than 100)